Ozone Layer Definition

 “Ozone depleting substances are the substances such as chlorofluorocarbons, halons, carbon tetrachloride, hydrofluorocarbons, etc. that are responsible for the depletion of ozone layer.”

-Following is the list of some of the main ozone depleting substances and the sources from where they are released:
+Following is the list of some main ozone-depleting substances and the sources from where they are released:

 Refrigerators, air-conditioners, solvents, dry-cleaning agents, etc.